dangazineu/vyb/workspace/summary/SPEC.md

-This module is part of a Golang CLI, and it provides the logic for summarizing folders in an application's, based on their content.
+This module is part of a Golang CLI, and it provides the logic for summarizing folders in an application source directory, based on their content.

 Given a list of files contained in a root fs.FS, the code will:

 ## Data Structure

 Create a custom tree structure representing folders and files in the hierarchy.
-The folder nodes are either folders with files directly underneath them, or the folders that combine two or more folder nodes.
+The folder nodes are either folders with files directly underneath them, or folders that contain other folder nodes.
 The string name of each file and folder node is the relative path between the nodes.

 For example, given the following set of files: